2ovob4ehko/bandera-coin/doc/README.md

-Crave
+Bandera
 =====================

 Setup
 ---------------------
-[Crave](http://craveproject.net/wallet) is the original Crave client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Crave transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Bandera](http://banderaproject.net/wallet) is the original Bandera client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Bandera transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Crave on your native platform.
+The following are some helpful notes on how to run Bandera on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/crave-qt (GUI, 32-bit) or bin/32/craved (headless, 32-bit)
+- bin/32/bandera-qt (GUI, 32-bit) or bin/32/banderad (headless, 32-bit)
-- bin/64/crave-qt (GUI, 64-bit) or bin/64/craved (headless, 64-bit)
+- bin/64/bandera-qt (GUI, 64-bit) or bin/64/banderad (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run crave-qt.exe.
+Unpack the files into a directory, and then run bandera-qt.exe.

 ### OSX

-Drag Crave-Qt to your applications folder, and then run Crave-Qt.
+Drag Bandera-Qt to your applications folder, and then run Bandera-Qt.

 ### Need Help?

-* See the documentation at the [Crave Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Bandera Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Crave Forum](http://forum.craveproject.net/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Bandera Forum](http://forum.banderaproject.net/).
-* Join one of our Slack groups [Crave Slack Groups](https://craveproject.net/slack-logins/).
+* Join one of our Slack groups [Bandera Slack Groups](https://banderaproject.net/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build Crave on your native platform.
+The following are developer notes on how to build Bandera on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)